 Knowing in advance the wrong turn that will be taken, however, raises the concern of outright unbelief.
 It was a matter candidly addressed by the Apostle Paul and expressly forbidden as something Christians do (Romans 6).

-For that reason a Christian cannot participate, endorse, or apathetically permit the loss of embryonic human life, even for the presumed betterment of others.
+For that reason, a Christian cannot participate, endorse, or apathetically permit the loss of embryonic human life, even for the presumed betterment of others.
 We at Christian Life Resources continue advocating research using adult and umbilical cord blood stem cells.
-So long as embryonic stem cell research results in the death of a human life it is wrong, regardless of any successes that result from such research.
+So long as embryonic stem cell research results in the death of human life it is wrong, regardless of any successes that result from such research.
 The cost is too high considering the blood of Christ spilled to redeem every human life.